Bookworm370/InnerBand/README.md

-The iBoost library aims to supplement everyday iPhone development with a set of classes, macros, components and constants that speed up development without abstracting the SDK away from you in any way.
+The InnerBand library aims to supplement everyday iPhone development with a set of classes, macros, components and constants that speed up development without abstracting the SDK away from you in any way.

-# Why iBoost? #
+# Why InnerBand? #

 When I first started using Three20, I was in love with most aspects of it, including the new table architecture, CSS, and the URL-based navigation system.
 I felt as if the ugly parts of the iPhone SDK were abstracted away and I no longer had to worry about implementing 12 hook methods to make a table.
 Life was good!